LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: LGGNet for BCI

+In order to learn the local brain activities, a local graph-filtering layer is proposed to attentively aggregate the learned representations within each local graph, $\textit{\textbf{Z}}_{reorder} \in \mathbb{R}^{c \times t *0.5* \sum f_{k}}$.
+In this section, the local connections are defined.
+Then the local graph-filtering layer is introduced.

-After defining the local-global graphs, the local-global connection among them will be defined.
-For both the general graph and affective graph, the electrodes within one local graph are fully connected because we hold the hypothesis that different sub-group electrodes can reflect the similar brain activities of the corresponding functional areas.
-The local adjacent matrix $\textit{\textbf{A}}_{local}$ is defined as:
+The electrodes within one local graph are fully connected.
+The brain consists of local circuits and functional areas \cite{POWER2011665}.
+Salvador's study \cite{salvador2005neurophysiological} indicates that the strength of connections among brain regions decays as the physical distance increases.
+Hence, we hypothesize that different electrodes within a sub-group can reflect the similar brain activities of the corresponding functional areas.
+The local adjacency matrix $\textit{\textbf{A}}_{local}$ is defined as:

 where all elements are 1.
 The size of the $\textit{\textbf{A}}_{local}$ depends on how many channels are within the local graph.